 One of our goals at the RIAA is to provide timely and accurate information on the issues affecting the music labels and the creative artists we represent that are of interest to the public and the media.

-In June and July, the RIAA awarded a total 43 digital singles, 14 albums and 1 mastertone.
+In August and September combined, the RIAA awarded a total 33 digital singles, 24 albums, and 17 mastertones.
 All certifications are calculated by Gelfand, Rennert & Feldman.
 Complete lists of all album, single, mastertone and video awards can also be accessed at www.riaa.com.

 The Recording Industry Association of America (RIAA) is the trade organization that supports and promotes the creative and financial vitality of the major music companies.
 Its members comprise the most vibrant record industry in the world.
 RIAA® members create, manufacture and/or distribute approximately 85% of all legitimate recorded music produced and sold in the United States.